twrecked/hass-aarlo/README.md

 <a name="installation"></a>
 ## Installation

+**You only need to use one of these installation mechanisms.
+I recommend HACS.**

 <a name="installation-hacs"></a>
 #### HACS
 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)

-Aarlo is part of the default HACS store.
-If you're not interested in development branches this is the easiest way to install.
+_Aarlo is part of the default HACS store.
+If you're not interested in development branches this is the easiest way to install._

 <a name="installation-manually"></a>
 #### Manually